darkestb4light/netcap/doc/README.txt

 	option.
 If in doubt of the available interfaces that can be captured from, run: sudo ./netcap --list-interfaces
-	- Ensure there is traffic on the interface to capture (you can use a tool like "tcpdump", nmap, or "nc" to test)
+	- Ensure there is traffic on the interface to capture (you can use a tool like "tcpdump", "nmap", or "nc" to test)

 3. Test learn mode
 ** Split on multiple lines for readability